andrebellingan/YAABM/README.md

 	-c, --contactGraphs [Optional] Switch to save the contact graph used in each iteration to a GraphML file

 	-g, --geoDetail [Optional] Set the level of geographic detail in the output.
+Default is National

 example: `RunCovidSimulation.exe -n 100 -s ./Scenarios/Baseline_scenario.json -t 4 -c -g Province`